apalevich/react-chatgpt-clone/README.md

-# Getting Started with Create React App
+# Getting Started with React ChatGPT Clone

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Before you start, you have to create your own OpenAI API key (free plan is available):

+1. Download or clone the React ChatGPT Clone repo.

+2. Visit [the OpenAI platform](https://platform.openai.com), create an account and log into it.

+3. Go to the [API keys section](https://platform.openai.com/account/api-keys) and clock "Create new secret key".
+Don't forget to copy it as it displays (it happens only once)

+3. Open your plain text editor (Notepad, Sublime Text, etc.) and put here: ```API_KEY = ``` then paste OpenAI key

+4. Save the file in the React ChatGPT Clone folder

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`
+### `npm run start:frontend`

-Runs the app in the development mode.\
+Runs the app's frontend in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run start:backend`

+Runs the app's server in the development mode.\
+Open [http://localhost:8000](http://localhost:8000) to view it in your browser.

+The page will reload when you make changes.\

 ### `npm test`